Dolutegravir: Pregnancy

-There are tentative concerns that use during pregnancy can result in harm to the baby.
-Effective birth control is thus recommended while on dolutegravir, with pregnancy testing before starting treatment.
-Use during the first trimester should only occur if there is no alternative.
+In 2019 there were tentative concerns that usage during pregnancy can result in the increased risk of neural tube defects however further studies have refuted that claim finding no statistical difference between dolutegravir and other antiretrovirals.
+As of 31 January 2024 dolutegravir is the NIH preferred antiretroviral drug for pregnant or nonpregnant people trying to conceive.

 History

 In February 2013, the U.S. Food and Drug Administration (FDA) announced that it would fast track dolutegravir's approval process.
-On August 13, 2013, dolutegravir was approved for medical use in the United States.
-On November 4, 2013, dolutegravir was approved by Health Canada.
-On January 16, 2014, it was approved by the European Commission for use throughout the European Union.
+On 13 August 2013, dolutegravir was approved for medical use in the United States.
+On 4 November 2013, dolutegravir was approved by Health Canada.
+On 16 January 2014, it was approved by the European Commission for use throughout the European Union.

 In 2019, a triple-combination therapy, with dolutegravir replacing efavirenz, was introduced as the first-line treatment for all people (pregnant excluded) with HIV by the South African Government (public) sector.

 In June 2020, dolutegravir was approved in the US with an indication to treat HIV-1 infection in children at least four weeks old and weighing at least 3 kg (6.61 pounds) in combination with other antiretroviral treatments.
 It is intended to treat children at least 4 weeks old and 3 kg who have never been treated for HIV or who have been treated, but not with an integrase strand transferase inhibitor (INSTI) class drug.

 The U.S. Food and Drug Administration (FDA) granted the approval of Tivicay and Tivicay PD to ViiV Healthcare.

+Access

+In April 2024, the government of Colombia issued its first ever compulsory license to invalidate the patent of Dolutegravir.
+Access to dolutegravir was enabled by a license to the Medicines Patent Pool however Colombia was not a listed territory.
+UNAIDS supported the move to enable a compulsory license decision.
+ViiV Healthcare disagreed with the decision on the use of the compulsory license by the government of Colombia.
+A separate agreement with the Medicines Patent Pool permits the distribution of generic versions of the medicine in Colombia, but this is restricted to children only.

+Climate change

+Dolutegravir, used by 24 million people in low- and middle-income countries, has significantly reduced carbon emissions compared to the previous standard of care, efavirenz.
+This is the first report to analyze the environmental impact of a widely used medicine compared to its alternative.
+According to Unitaid, this transition will prevent over 26 million tons of CO2 from entering the atmosphere between 2017 and 2027, equivalent to eliminating 10 years of carbon emissions from Geneva, Switzerland.